minetest-mods/technic/manual.md

 switching station is not voltage-specific: the same item will manage a network of any tier.
 However, also unlike most electrical items, it is picky about the direction in which it is connected to the cable: the cable must be directly below the switching station.
-Due to a bug, the switching station will visually appear to connect to cables on other sides, but those connections don't do anything.

 Hovering over a network's switching station will show the aggregate energy supply and demand, which is useful for troubleshooting.
 Electrical energy